-Obaseki signs Edo’s N150bn 2018 budget into law
+Obaseki signs Edo’s N150bn 2018 Budget into Law

 “This is important because, as you know, we have a lot of initiatives in this regard, especially as it relates to the resettlement programme we have for persons who were trafficked and have now returned, as well as the young people we are encouraging to go into entrepreneurship.”

 On job creation, he said, “We also appreciate that you retained a cardinal job creation initiative, which we are promoting for the first time.
 This is significant and it is a novelty.
-We appropriated almost N1 billion, which you retained.
+We appropriated almost a billion naira, which you retained.
 This will help us train and give skills to young men and women and match them with jobs as part of our programme to create a minimum of 200,000 jobs within four years.

 “So, you are not just aligned with us as a government, you are aligned with the principle and thinking on which this administration is anchored.”

-The Speaker of the Edo State House of Assembly, Kabiru Adjoto, presenting the passed budget for assent, said the increase in the budget figures was to enable government drive its developmental goals without financial hiccups.
+The Speaker of the Edo State House of Assembly, Rt.
+Hon.
+Kabiru Adjoto, while presenting the passed budget for assent, said the increase in the budget figures was to enable government drive its developmental goals without financial hiccups.

 According to him, “The initial budget was N146 billion but we have increased it to about N150 billion taking into cognizance the prevailing realities.
 We are confident that this is within a realistic range.”